MetOffice/cube_helper/README.md

 ## Contributing
-If you want to contribute to TensorFlow, be sure to review the [contribution guidelines](https://github.com/MetOffice/cube_helper/blob/master/CONTRIBUTING.md).
+If you want to contribute to Cube Helper be sure to review the [contribution guidelines](https://github.com/MetOffice/cube_helper/blob/master/CONTRIBUTING.md).

 ## Licence